fleetdm/fleet/handbook/engineering.md

    these threads and the new on-call can select "Get notified about new replies" in the "..." menu.
    The former oncall can select "Turn off notifications for replies" in that same menu.
 It can be helpful for the former oncall to remain available for any conversations they were deeply involved in, so use your judgment on which threads to hand off.
-Anything not clearly handed off remains the responsibility of the former oncall.
+Anything not clearly handed off remains the responsibility of the former on-call engineer.

 ### The rotation